Sorin373/SpeedyGo/README.md

 ```

 # Features
-The application not only utilizes Dijkstra's algorithm to generate the most efficient routes between two fixed vertices, but also offers the most optimal supply path to reach all required deposits in a single route.
+Not only does the application use Dijkstra's algorithm to generate the most efficient routes between two fixed vertices, but also offers the most optimal supply path to reach all required deposits in a single route.
 In addition, the following features are available within the app:

 - Database manager using pre-defined funtions
 - The application includes an integrated SQL query tool that enables you to execute nearly any SQL script.